jt-ziolo/portfolio-website-nextjs/README.md

 This is the source code for my portfolio website.
 It was designed using [Figma](https://www.figma.com), built using [React/Next.js](https://nextjs.org/), and deployed using [SST/Ion](https://sst.dev/).

-This project is not intended for public distribution.
+This project is a work in progress.

 ## Info/Credits